 - Interact with your readers and other influential people (on and off-line).

 - Look into purchasing useful resources on the subject.
-For travel blogging, I’d highly recommend Travel Blog Success.
+For travel blogging, I’d highly recommend NomadicMatt’s e-course SuperstarBlogging.
 It’s a useful guide and the forum alone is a great way to ask questions & get feedback.
-If you’d like a less interactive (but still amazingly useful) resource for setting up a successful travel blog, than I’d also definitely recommend “How to Make Money with Your Travel Blog” by NomadicMatt.
+It might seem like a big investment but Matt provides many practical tips which make it easy to make back that investment quickly.
+Sign up with this link and see you in the forums!

 If you consider yourself a writer or photographer, you could try to sell the content you produce during your travels to publications.
 A lot of that can (and should) be arranged beforehand – reach out to the publications/magazines/

 There are many jobs that are often possible to do while traveling.
 If your job is capable of being done as a freelancer, you have two options: try to secure freelance work before setting out on a trip, or put on your networking hat while traveling and do the hustle.
 Freelancing jobs which may be easier than others to do while traveling include graphic design, web design, programming or teaching English.
 Though there are certainly many more.